oldgregg89/Super-Galactic-Age-Calculator/readme.md

 ## Description

 _This application will calculate your age in Murcery years, Venus years, Mars years, and Jupiter years.
-It will also determine how many years the person has left on each planet _
+It will also determine how many years the person has left on each planet._

 ## Setup/Installation Requirements